Big Nate: Jefferson Middle School

 Jefferson Middle School is a middle school near P.S.
 38 and is the school's sister institution.
 In stark contrast to P.S.
 38, Jefferson is portrayed as a large modern building with numerous 21st century features.
 It has been described as "more of a museum than a school."
 The middle school's kids are the rivals of P.S.
 38's kids and beat them in almost everything.
 Most Jefferson kids are always obnoxious about this.
 P.S.
 38 beat Jefferson in the 'Ultimate Snowdown', the 1st and 38th 'Mud Bowl', and their big 2008 soccer game.
-Jefferson lost the Snowdown, because they took an uncreative approach by packing snow around the spare knight statue.
+Jefferson lost the Snowdown because they took an uncreative approach by packing snow around the spare knight statue.
+They are also P.S.
+38's unofficial rival, as none of the teachers treat each other as rivals.